Supported decision making: United States

-In the United States, eight states have laws about supported decision-making: Texas, Delaware, Alaska, Wisconsin, North Dakota, Nevada, and Rhode Island, as well as the District of Columbia.
-Other states may not have laws specifically about supported decision making, but may have laws that require alternatives to guardianship whenever possible.
-Some states, such as Arkansas, specifically have a law about supported-decision making in organ transplants.
-It is endorsed by the U.S. Administration for Community Living.
+In the United States, eighteen states have comprehensive laws about supported decision-making: Alabama, Alaska, Arizona, California, Colorado, Delaware, Illinois, Indiana, Louisiana, Maryland, Nevada, New Hampshire, New York, North Dakota, Rhode Island, Texas, Washington, and Wisconsin, as well as the District of Columbia, Other states may not have laws specifically about supported decision-making, but may have laws that require alternatives to guardianship whenever possible.
+Some states, such as Arkansas, have narrower laws addressing supported decision-making in specific contexts, such as in decisions related to organ transplants.

-The Autistic Self Advocacy Network, Arc of the United States, the American Civil Liberties Union (ACLU), and the National Disability Rights Network advocate supported decision making as an alternative to guardianship.
+The Autistic Self Advocacy Network, Arc of the United States, the American Civil Liberties Union (ACLU), and the National Disability Rights Network advocate supported decision-making as an alternative to guardianship.
 The position of the Autistic Self Advocacy Network is that guardianships deprive people of the right to make choices, of self-determination, and bodily autonomy; people under guardianship are not allowed to make their own decisions about where to live, how to spend their money, and what medical care they receive.
+Supported decision-making is endorsed by the U.S. Administration for Community Living.

-In the District of Columbia in 2015, Jenny Hatch, a woman with Down syndrome, won the right to make her own decisions using Supported Decision Making.
-Hatch was previously in guardianship, where she says she was forced to live in a group home, had her cell phone and laptop taken, and cut off from her friends.
+In 2013, Jenny Hatch, a woman with Down syndrome, living in Newport News, Virginia, won the right to make her own decisions using supported decision-making.
+Hatch was previously under guardianship, where she says she was forced to live in a group home, had her cell phone and laptop taken, and was cut off from her friends.
 The case was decided in favor of Hatch.
 With support, she decided to move in with her friends.